 All courses with a grade of F, I, W, UW and repeated courses will be considered in the calculation of credit hours attempted and will be subject to the Standards of Satisfactory Academic Progress.
 Audited courses are not considered in awarding financial aid; therefore, they will not be counted in the determination of satisfactory academic progress.
-It is the student's responsibility to inform an advisor at the Student Success Center if changes have been made to his/her academic record.
+It is the student's responsibility to inform an advisor at the Financial Aid Office if grade changes have been made to his/her academic record.